COMMUNITY AND PARTICIPATION

 Work with Farah

-I am open to working with you on audience and community focused projects, workshops and collaborative residencies.
+I am able to work with you on designing and delivering audience and community focused projects, workshops and collaborative residencies whatever your idea.